VanOns/laraberg/README.md

 #### WordPress exports

-Laraberg uses the WordPress Gutenberg packages under the hood, a lot of those packages expose functionality that let's you customize the editor.
+Laraberg uses the WordPress Gutenberg packages under the hood, a lot of those packages expose functionality that lets you customize the editor.
 You can find these packages in Javascript in the global `Laraberg` object.

 - `Laraberg.wordpress.blockEditor`